AT&T Business Transfer PIN: How to Get a Port Out PIN

 Who can request a Transfer PIN for an AT&T Business Wireless account?

-The correct authorized account user must make the request.
+AT&T says only the primary user on a business account can request a Number Transfer PIN.
 If the wrong person is signed in or the login does not have the right access, the Transfer PIN option may not show.

 Should I cancel AT&T service before transferring my number?